sickozell/SickoCV/README.md

 An external clock can be connected on the EXT input.
 The RUN button or a trig on its input starts or stops the clock.
 PW (pulse width) knob adjusts the length of the gate in its high state.
-Clock can be reset with RST but or a trig on its input.
+Clock can be reset with RST button or a trig on its input.

 There are 4 clock dividers/multipliers up to 256x each with its PW control.
-Right click on display to quick sleect the deisred division/multiplication.
+Right click on the display to quick select the desired division/multiplication.

 The metronome can be setup via the TEMPO knob or with a right click on the display.
 Audio click is activated with its button and volume can be adjusted with the knob from 0 to 200%.